rguerraZero/superset/docs/README.md

 To run it locally take in note that needs atleast 3gb on docker memory to run properly

-1. Duplicate /docker/.env.sample to /docker/.env
+1. Duplicate /docker/.env.sample to /docker/.env (CHECK THE ENVS FOR INTERNAL OR EXTERNAL)
+2. Create a `secrets` folder and paste the Google service account
 2. `make build`: Generates local superset image
 3. `make run`: Runs local superset image